kenzosking6969/PinayMusic/README.md

 ## ✨ Features

-- 🎧 **Music Streaming**: Play and control music with a fully functional audio player
+- 🎧 **Music Streaming**: Play and control music with a fully functional audio player (currently featuring 4 sample tracks)
-- 🔥 **Trending Tracks**: Discover the hottest new releases
+- 🔥 **Trending Tracks**: Display of featured tracks with interactive play functionality
-- 🎸 **Genre Browsing**: Explore music by different genres
+- 🎸 **Genre Browsing**: Visual display of music genres (currently for display purposes)
-- 🔐 **User Authentication**: Login and signup functionality
+- 🔐 **User Authentication**: Modal-based login and signup UI (frontend implementation only)
-- ⭐ **Premium Access**: Exclusive content and features for premium users
+- ⭐ **Premium Features**: Visual showcase of premium features and benefits
 - 📱 **Responsive Design**: Optimized for all device sizes

 ## 🛠️ Technologies Used